ste316/calcWalletValue/README.md

         * #### instantly see your wallet splitted in CRYPTO and FIAT:
             * `--calc --total`
+            * 🟨🟨🟨NOTE: stablecoins are counted as FIAT🟨🟨🟨
             * you may want to obscure total value showed in the graphic, run `python main.py --calc --crypto --privacy`
             * you may want to see your portfolio in a past date(must have been calculated on that date), run `python main.py --calc --crypto --load`
         * ![total](https://github.com/ste316/calcWalletValue/blob/main/img/total.png)

     * ### You can analyse your portfolio over time, using these commands:
-        * <span style="color:red">NOTE: to run all this commands you need at least 2 records in walletValue.json</span>
+        * 🟨🟨🟨NOTE: to run all this commands you need at least 2 records in walletValue.json🟨🟨🟨

         * #### Show your crypto wallet over time
             * `python main.py --report --crypto`